Tracardi/tracardi/README.md

 - [ ] Proof of concept for dynamic front-end loading

 #### Features:
+- [ ] Every time segments raises error log that error to tracardi-segment-error index - so we can see that this segment is not right.
 - [ ] Standard Error Reporting
 - [ ] Tracardi user profile domain object
 - [ ] Setting user and password from interface (user profile)